uysallevent/ExpressionGenerator/README.md

 # Result
 I used it to generate linq queries for filtering operations coming from users table.
-Hopefully it benefits your business.
+Hopefully it benefit your business.

 ```
         static MethodInfo methodInfo;